o42a/o42a-doc/contents/docs/expressions/references.md

 > `<expression> '>>'`

 Normally, an object value is (re-)evaluated on each request.
-This not always a required behaviour, as the result of evaluations may differ, or could be very excessive in terms of performance and resources usage.
+This not always a required behaviour, as the results of evaluations may differ, or could be very excessive in terms of performance and resources usage.

 Also, an object value is evaluated when requested.
 I.e. it won't be evaluated